JeuTheIdit/homelab-wiki/guides/pve.md

-# Proxmox VE tips
+# Proxmox VE guides

-Compilation of [Proxmox VE](https://proxmox.com/en/products/proxmox-virtual-environment/overview) (PVE) tips and tricks to share.
+Compilation of [Proxmox VE](https://proxmox.com/en/products/proxmox-virtual-environment/overview) (PVE) guides to share.

 > [!NOTE]
-> Any tips and tricks being done within PVE CTs or VMs were created for Ubuntu, and even though they contain specific Ubuntu/Debian instructions, the concepts are generic enough and can be applied on most Linux distributions, even on those not based on Debian (for example, CentOS and OpenSUSE).
+> Any guides being done within PVE CTs or VMs were created for Ubuntu, and even though they contain specific Ubuntu/Debian instructions, the concepts are generic enough and can be applied on most Linux distributions, even on those not based on Debian (for example, CentOS and OpenSUSE).
 >
 > Unless you see a shebang `(#!/...)`, these code blocks are usually meant to be copy & pasted directly into the shell.
 Some of the steps will not work if you run part of them in a script and copy paste other ones as they rely on variables set before.
 >